RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Motivational Analysis

 \subsection{Performance Bottlenecks}

+\revidc{\hyperref[q:r3/1a]{R3/1a}}\Copy{R3/1a}{\revctaco{We evaluate the performance benefits of the M3D-based system over the 2D and 3D systems across \emph{all our evaluated workloads}. \fig{\ref{fig:motivation-new}} shows the performance\footnote{ Performance refers to the normalized parallel speedup, \rev{where all values are normalized against that of the 2D baseline}.} of 2D, 3D, and M3D baselines with different core counts, averaged across all our workloads.
+Our analysis shows that the M3D system provides significant benefits over 2D and 3D baselines, delivering 2.8$\times$ and 4.0$\times$ average speedups over 2D and 3D systems, respectively.}}

-The optimizations in M3D's memory system leads to significant performance improvements for our workloads in Table~\ref{table:wls} (on average 2.82$\times$ and up to 9.02$\times$, compared to the 3D system).
-We compare the performance bottlenecks of \emph{memory latency-/bandwidth-bound} workloads to show how M3D affects the performance bottlenecks.
-We extend ZSim \cite{sanchez2013zsim} by incorporating the top-down bottleneck analysis~\cite{yasin2014top}.
-We validate our implementation of the top-down analysis in ZSim by comparing its output against Intel VTune Amplifier~\cite{vtune} running on Intel Xeon E3-1240.
-Our validation shows that the ZSim-based top-down analysis identifies very similar \emph{trends} in bottlenecks as Intel Vtune~\cite{vtune}, showing high Pearson correlation value~\cite{benesty2009pearson} of 93.94\% ($P<0.001$) across our workloads with various behavior.
-Our model shows, on average, a 19\% higher absolute value for the backend bottleneck than VTune but well fits the requirements of our bottleneck analysis since we focuses on the \emph{trends} of backend bottlenecks across different systems.
+To show how the M3D affects the performance bottlenecks \nmg{of the conventionally main memory-bound workloads}, we compare the performance bottlenecks of \emph{memory latency-/bandwidth-bound} workloads.
+To this end, we extend ZSim \cite{sanchez2013zsim} by incorporating the top-down bottleneck analysis~\cite{yasin2014top}. \taco{We validate our implementation of the top-down analysis in ZSim by comparing its output against Intel VTune Profiler~\cite{vtune} running on Intel Xeon E3-1240.
+Our validation shows that the ZSim-based top-down analysis identifies very similar \emph{trends} in bottlenecks as Intel Vtune~\cite{vtune}, showing a high Pearson correlation value~\cite{benesty2009pearson} of 93.94\% ($P<0.001$) across our workloads.} \fig{\ref{fig:bottlenecks-tri}} \revtaco{and} \fig{\ref{fig:bottlenecks-bfs}} show top-down bottleneck breakdown of representative latency-bound (\texttt{Tri}) and a bandwidth-bound (\texttt{BFS}) workloads.
+In the M3D-based system, we observe a large reduction \grm{i}n the ratio of execution time spent on the backend, compared to 2D and 3D, and a \omf{substantial} \emph{bottleneck shift} in the system from the backend to the frontend and speculation.